ingresso-group/slate/source/includes/_performances.md

 `perf_name` | A human readable description of the performance.
 Performance names are not always present but must be displayed when they are.
 Performance names are typically used where performances of an event differ significantly in more than just date and time (sometimes the supplier system will not return the time to us in a structured format but it will instead be included as part of the performance name).
 Event ID 6IF includes some performances with names.
 `running_time` | The length / duration of the performance in minutes `time_desc` | A human readable time description `cached_max_seats` | This should not be used.
-Earlier versions of the documentation implied that it held a meaningful value for the availability, but this is not ture, and the variable was not always present.
+Earlier versions of the documentation implied that it held a meaningful value for the availability, but this is not true, and the attribute was not always present.
 If you are using it then you should stop, and switch to cost range data instead if you still want cached availability data.
+For the time being the value will be one million instead of being absent entirely if the data is not available.

 ## Performances by ID